 Every business I go into is different.
 They each have their own market niche and competitive advantage.
 That inevitably leads to a different solution as they produce and market their product, fulfill orders and deal with their vendors.
 That’s been a fun part — discovering how companies choose to differentiate themselves.

 As far as running a business for myself, using a method called “profit first,” I’ve found it’s pretty lightweight to manage the financial operations for this business.
-That’s been a really fun journey for me to be able to make sure that as revenue comes in, the money is allocated appropriately ahead of time, so I don’t find myself in a bind later.
+That’s been a really fun journey for me to be able to make sure that as revenue comes in, the money is allocated appropriately ahead of time.
+That way I don’t find myself in a bind later.

 What prompted you to start using FINSYNC?

-We had tried Quickbooks and several other solutions, and they all prevented us from getting visibility into where our cash pain points were going to be.
+We had tried Quickbooks and several other solutions.
+They all prevented us from getting visibility into where our cash pain points were going to be.
 Early on in the business we often found ourselves running out of cash unexpectedly.

 Whether something someone had purchased on a credit card wasn’t foreseen, or a client payable wasn’t paid on time and we didn’t anticipate that, these situations became a problem.
 Working with FINSYNC we were able to get a lot of visibility to anticipate the crunches and prepare for those situations.